Italian nobility: Titles of nobility

 During the Renaissance, noble families conquered most of the Italian city-states except the republics of Venice, Genoa, Lucca, San Marino and Ragusa.

-Until 1806, parts of the present-day Italy, formed the Kingdom of Italy, belonging to the Holy Roman Empire.
-The emperor retained for himself the right of creating dukes and princes.
-The Northern Italian monarchs had received from the emperor the right of granting the lesser feudal titles (from marquess downwards), since these monarchs often were princes and dukes themselves.
+Until 1806, parts of the present-day Italy formed the Kingdom of Italy, belonging to the Holy Roman Empire.
 When in 1861 the king of Sardinia annexed the other Italian states, the Consulta Araldica (the Italian college of arms) integrated these different and varied systems into the hierarchy described below.
-In practice, this took decades.

 Ranks

 The official ranks under the Kingdom of Italy (1861–1946) were:

 This hierarchy resulted from the overlapping of titles granted by the pre-unification states, though these were different from each other.
-As a consequence, titles were not evenly distributed throughout the country and in each region some titles may have been completely absent.